farhanma/farhanma/README.md

-Mohammed Al Farhan is an expert technology consultant at HPE responsible for installation, configuration, supporting, and maintenance of HPC and AI solutions.
+Mohammed Al Farhan is expert technology consultant at HPE responsible for installation, configuration, supporting, and maintenance of HPC and AI solutions.
 He received PhD in computer science from KAUST in 2019.
 From 2019 to 2021, Mohammed was part of the world's leading Exascale Computing Project of the US